zuhairi-git/alux.space/src/myprompts/blog-prompts.md

 Know-how: By mastering the first two points, we can begin to establish regulations or boundaries that are universally understood and accepted.
 It is important to understand the ever-changing world and redefining educational principles to cope with new sophisticated challenges we are currently facing.

-Chapter Two - Rewrite the rules
+Chapter Three - Rewrite the rules
 Robotics Ruls for Human
 The core element revolves around control, and those who possess it can govern and shape the course of events.
 While humans in positions of control may occasionally make mistakes, the situation may differ when it comes to AI and its sophisticated problem-solving abilities.
 The one with the most reliable decision-making pattern can eventually determine the outcome of matters that hold utmost importance to humans, such as the value of things and the establishment of rules.